 When this is dry, start giving the succulents a little more color.
-I used Winsor Yellow and Winsor Blue for this, as well as a bit of Grass Green ink.
+I used Yellow Ochre and Cobalt Blue for this, as well as a bit of Grass Green ink.

 When this is dry, remove the masking fluid.
 Start at one edge and gently pull the masking fluid off the paper.
 The paper can tear if the masking fluid is removed too roughly.